cutthroat78/Leaving-Cert-Notes/subjects/music/set-works/cantata-78.md

 | 6.
 Bass Aria | No | ABA | B | C minor | C |
 | 7.
 Chorale | Yes | AABC | SATB | G minor | C |

-- This piece is elaborate, ornate and melismatic
+- This piece is elaborate, ornate and melismatic (Singing many notes to one syllable of text)

 | Term | Definition |
 |-|-|